Pete Stark: Controversial statements

-During a town hall meeting in September 2009, a constituent who opposed President Barack Obama's health care plan told Stark, "Mr. Congressman, don't pee on my leg and tell me it's raining."
+During a town hall meeting in September 2009, a constituent who opposed President Barack Obama's healthcare plan told Stark, "Mr. Congressman, don't pee on my leg and tell me it's raining."
 Stark responded with, "I wouldn't dignify you by peeing on your leg.
 It wouldn't be worth wasting the urine."

 2007 debate

 On October 18, 2007, Stark made the following comments on the House floor during a debate with Congressman Joe Barton of Texas:

 "You don't have money to fund the war or children...but you're going to spend it to blow up innocent people if we can get enough kids to grow old enough for you to send to Iraq to get their heads blown off for the president's amusement."

 Following the initial criticism to his statements, when asked by a radio station if he would take back any of his statements, Stark responded "Absolutely not.
 I may have dishonored the Commander-in-Chief, but I think he's done pretty well to dishonor himself without any help from me."
 The same day, his office also issued a press release, saying in part: "I have nothing but respect for our brave men and women in uniform and wish them the very best.
-But I respect neither the Commander-in-Chief who keeps them in harms[sic] way nor the chickenhawks in Congress who vote to deny children health care”.
+But I respect neither the Commander-in-Chief who keeps them in harms[sic] way nor the chickenhawks in Congress who vote to deny children healthcare”.

 Five days later, on October 23, after the House voted down a censure resolution against Stark sponsored by Minority Leader John Boehner, he said:

 I apologize for this reason: I think we have serious issues before us, the issue of providing medical care to children, the issue about what we're going to do about a war that we're divided about how to end.